TsuyoshiUshio/BlogBabel/docs/Design.md

 Finally we found [Microsoft/Tokenizer](https://github.com/microsoft/Tokenizer/tree/main) that is officially supported.

+#### Token and languages

+Compared with English and Japanese, Japanese consume more tokens.
+Since Tokenizer already has English key worlds and Japanese hasn't the amount of computation is also large.
+For solving this issue.

 ### Translation process

 We have 5 processes to make the translation successfully.